How to Make a Multiplayer Game with JavaScript: Tutorial

 Start the tool with the following command, which will launch the server and reload the browser when you modify any JavaScript file.

-Obtain PubNub Keys for Your Multiplayer Game Functionality
+Obtain PubNub API Keys for Your Multiplayer Game Functionality

-Once you have successfully signed up you will be taken to the admin page, where you can create an application that is associated with specific projects and keysets associated with those projects (development, testing, production, etc) to obtain the publish/subscribe keys necessary to connect to the PubNub network.
-Please view this how-to guide to learn how to create an application, keyset, and obtain keys.
+Once you have successfully signed up you will be taken to the admin page, where you can create an application that is associated with specific projects and keysets associated with those projects (development, testing, production, etc) to create the publish/subscribe keys necessary to connect to the PubNub network.

 Once you’re in the Admin Dashboard, name your application whatever you wish, and click the Create New App button.
 Once you create the application, click on the application and create a new keyset.